DIRECTED ENERGY PROFESSIONAL SOCIETY

 Laboratory Tour - CIRPAS and LEENA, NPS Department of Meteorology

-Two laboratories within the Naval Postgraduate School's Department of Meteorology - the CIRPAS Airborne Research Facility and the Laboratory for Environmental Effects on Naval Applications (LEENA) - will showcase advanced atmospheric measurement capabilities that support electro-optical (EO) and directed-energy (DE) research and test and evaluation applications.
+Two laboratories within the Naval Postgraduate School's Department of Meteorology - the CIRPAS Airborne Research Facility and the Laboratory for Environmental Effects on Naval Applications (LEENA) - showcased advanced atmospheric measurement capabilities that support electro-optical (EO) and directed-energy (DE) research and test and evaluation applications.
 Together, CIRPAS and LEENA provide complementary sensing capabilities to characterize the full atmospheric boundary layer using surface-based and airborne measurements.
 Both facilities have collected extensive METOC datasets during atmospheric and defense-focused field campaigns worldwide.
 These efforts have supported numerous NPS student theses, faculty research projects, and publications, and have enhanced the understanding of environmental impacts on US Navy operations.
-The tour will include:
+The tour included:

 1. CIRPAS Airborne Research Facility - De Havilland Twin Otter - A customized research aircraft configured for atmospheric science and environmental characterization missions.
 The Twin Otter carries a comprehensive suite of basic meteorological parameters, aerosol, radiation, and turbulence sensors with flexible mounting options for pod-, nose-, and wing-based payloads.
 It has supported numerous field studies relevant to EO/DE propagation and modeling.
 Recent modifications include a reinforced nose section to expand payload capacity and accommodate ISR-related instrumentation.